owenchenxy/rusthook/docs/Referencing-Request-Values-As-Parameter.md

 }
 ```
 Then the value of key `user_infos.0.name` will refer string `prior` instead of `alex`.
 The server will preferentially consider a key as direct one rather than a nested one combined by the dot-notation.

 5. Refer the entire payload:
 ```
   "source": "payload",
   "name": "entire-payload"
 ```
+Set as above to refer the entire payload as command parameter.